opennetworkinglab/aether-docs/onramp/scale.rst

 Allocating CPU Cores
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kubernetes provides a mechanism for allocating CPU cores to specific
+Kubernetes supports allocating CPU cores to specific pods.
+OnRamp
-pods.
-OnRamp manages this capability in two steps.
+manages this capability in two steps.

 First, directory ``deps/k8s/roles/rke2/templates`` contains two files
 used to configure a Kubernetes deployment.
 These files are referenced
 in ``vars/main.yml`` as variables
 ``k8s.rke2.config.params_file.master`` and
-``k8s.rke2.config.params_file.worker``; edit these variables should
+``k8s.rke2.config.params_file.worker``.
+Either edit these variables to
-you elect to substitute different files.
-Uncomment the block
+substitute different files that you have defined to your
-labeled *"Param's for Exclusive CPU"* in both files to enable the
+specification, or uncomment the block labeled *"Param's for Exclusive
+CPU"* in the two default files.
+Doing the latter enables the
-allocation feature.
-You need to reinstall Kubernetes for these changes
+allocation feature; you also need to reinstall Kubernetes for these
-to take effect.
+changes to take effect.

 Second, edit the values override file for whatever service is to be
 granted an exclusive CPU core.
 A typical example is to allocate a core
 to the UPF, which can be done by editing the ``omec-user-plane``
 section of ``deps/5gc/roles/core/templates/sdcore-5g-values.yaml``,
-changing variable ``resources.enabled`` from ``false`` to
+changing variable ``resources.enabled`` to ``true``.
+Similar variables
-``true``.
-Similar variables exist for other SD-Core pods.
-You need to
+exist for other SD-Core pods.
+You need to reinstall the 5G Core for
-reinstall the 5G Core for this change to take effect.
+this change to take effect.

 Other Options